lsst/dp1_lsst_io/docs/tutorials/portal/101/portal-101-2.rst

     Figure 2: Enter coordinates and field of view.

 **4. Select Data Set.**
+In the "Select Data Set" section, click on the "Title" drop down menu and click in the box next to ``LSSTComCam: DP1 gri`` (Figure 3).
 .. figure:: images/portal-101-2-3.png
     :name: portal-101-2-3
     :alt: Select LSSTComCam, dp1 gri filters

     Figure 3: Select LSSTComCAM: DP1 gri.

-In the "Select Data Set" section, click on the "Title" drop down menu and click in the box next to ``LSSTComCam: DP1 gri`` (Figure 3).

 **5. Results.**
+Results of the search are shown in Figure 4.
+You can use the scroll features on your mouse or use the zoom in an out features
+(magnifying glass icons in the upper left-hand corner of the image) to zoom in and pan around the image.

 .. figure:: images/portal-101-2-4.png
     :name: portal-101-2-4